walusakasamuel/Week-8-Assignment-Final-Project/week-4/init.md

 WHERE
     jobTitle = 'Sales Rep';
 ```
+Use the **CREATE INDEX** statement to create a new index for a table.
+Now create an index to make the search faster:
 ```sql
 CREATE INDEX idxTitle ON employees(jobTitle);
 ```
+Check if the index was created:
 ```sql
 SHOW INDEXES FROM employees;
 ```
+Test the performance plan:
 ```sql
 EXPLAIN SELECT
     employeeNumber,